GBKS/opendesign.guide/content/7-making-design-accessible.md

 ### Technical Considerations

 - Use scalable formats (SVG for icons and logos)
-- Provide assets in multiple resolutions if needed, especially for responsive designs.
+- Provide assets in multiple resolutions if needed, especially for responsive designs
 - Include source files for easy modification
 - Document export and other settings

 ### Accessibility and Adaptation

 - Design with different contexts in mind
-- Provide variations for dark mode, high contrast, or other accessibility needs.
+- Provide variations for dark mode, high contrast, or other accessibility needs
-- Write clear guidelines for modifying the assets, ensuring consistency across adaptations.
+- Write clear guidelines for modifying the assets, ensuring consistency across adaptations
-- Consider different cultural or regional implications (e.g., color symbolism or text direction).
+- Consider different cultural or regional implications (like color symbolism or text direction)

 ### Include Style and Usage Guidelines

 Help contributors understand how to use your designs effectively:

-- Define the visual style — colors, typography, spacing, and tone.
+- Define the visual style — colors, typography, spacing, and tone
-- Clarify where and how assets can be used (e.g., logos for headers, not backgrounds).
+- Clarify where and how assets can be used (like logos for headers, not backgrounds)
-- Include examples of proper and improper usage or modifications to avoid misinterpretation.
+- Include examples of proper and improper usage or modifications to avoid misinterpretation
-- Provide info on whether and how attribution is required for external reuse.
+- Provide info on whether and how attribution is required for external reuse

 ## Scaling Your Contributions